PNL calculation

 - With the filters, you are free to generate the report as you wish, do your own analysis and export the result in csv file.

-- The statistics bring information regarding the results of your trades.
-Success rate, best and worst signal performance, planned and realized R/R ratio.
+- Analytics provide insights into trade results, including the success rate, best and worst signal performance, planned and realized R/R (Risk/Reward) ratio.

-- Planned R/R: It's the ratio between the risk (stop-loss) and the target 1.
+- Planned R/R: is the ratio between the risk (stop-loss) and target 1.

-- Executed R/R: it is the ratio between the risk (stop-loss) and the profit obtained.
-If the trade did not make a profit, it is considered the target.
+- Executed R/R: is the ratio between the risk (stop-loss) and the actual profit obtained, considering the target or stop-loss if there was no profit.

 Using the example in the figure to illustrate: